kestra-io/docs/content/blogs/2024-10-15-huggin-face-kestra-http.md

 ---
-title: "kestra and Hugging Face: Why Add Complexity When HTTP Requests Can Do It All?"
+title: "Kestra and Hugging Face: Why Add Complexity When HTTP Requests Can Do It All?"
 description: If you’re looking to add some AI-powered features like natural language processing or real-time data insights, Kestra can help.
 The HTTP task functionality allows you to tap directly into Hugging Face’s powerful library of pre-trained models.
 No extra infrastructure is needed.
 date: 2024-10-15T13:00:00
 category: Solutions